shcaba/Sebastes_melanops_OR/Document/_main.md

 The reference model allowed for the estimation of additional variance on all surveys except the acoustic visual survey.
 This additional variance allows the model to balance model fit to that data while acknowledging that variances may be underestimated in the index standardization.
 A sensitivity was run with no extra variance estimated, as well as removal of the index data were explored.

 Initial sample sizes for the commercial and recreational length and conditional age-at-length compositions were based on the number of input effective samples sizes.
 The method of Francis [-@francis_data_2011, equation TA1.8] was then used to balance the length and conditional age-at-length composition data among other inputs and likelihood components.
 The Francis method treats mean length and age as indices, with effective sample size defining the variance around the mean.
 If the variability around the mean does not encompass model predictions, the data should be down-weighted until predictions fit within the intervals.
 This method accounts for correlation in the data (i.e., the multinomial distribution), but can be sensitive to years that are outliers, as the amount of down-weighting is applied to all years within a data source, and are not year-specific.
 Sensitivities were performed examining different data-weighting treatments: 1) the Dirichlet-Multinomial approach [@thorson_model-based_2017], 2) the McAllister-Ianelli Harmonic Mean approach [@mcallister_bayesian_1997], or 3) no data-weighting of lengths.
+The weights applied to each length and age data set for the base model are shown in Table \ref{tab:data_wt}.

 ### Model Changes from the Last Assessment